PerkLab/BreastReconstruction/README.md

 *Tool for breast reconstruction surgery planning*

 A 3D Slicer module to measure the breast volume difference given a 3D surface scan and breast boundaries as input.
+The module can be used to measure the breast volume difference between the right and left breast from the same surface scan or between the same breast from multiple scans.

 ## Installation
 1. Clone or download the Breast Reconstruction Module [here](https://github.com/PerkLab/BreastReconstruction)